mugenmelon/mugenmelon.github.io/_posts/1970-01-01-static-mesh-sockets.md

 GetWorld()->SweepMultiByProfile(Hit, CapsuleOrigin.GetLocation(), CapsuleOrigin.GetLocation(), CapsuleOrigin.GetRotation(), TEXT("SomeTraceProfile"), Capsule);
 ```

-Which is similarly easy to implement in blueprint but I would recommend executing frequent hitbox traces in C++ instead.
+Which is similarly easy to implement in blueprint but I would *highly* recommend executing frequent hitbox traces in C++ instead.

 ## Final Results